buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Types/IfcReflectanceMethodEnum.md

 # IfcReflectanceMethodEnum

-The _IfcReflectanceMethodEnum_ defines the range of different reflectance methods available.
+The _IfcReflectanceMethodEnum_ defines the range of different reflectance methods available.<!-- end of definition -->

 > HISTORY  New enumeration type in IFC2x2.